SAMa: Material-aware 3D Selection and Segmentation: Evaluation

 \subsection{Datasets}

-We evaluate our method on three datasets: (1)~the eight scenes in the \ac{NeRF} dataset \cite{mildenhall2021nerf}, (2)~five real-world scenes from the MIPNeRF-360 dataset \cite{barron2022mip}, and (3)~twelve objects from our own object-centric dataset.
-For synthetic objects we render material-ID maps which provide ground-truth annotations per view.
-For real-world assets we hand-annotate five images per scene (examples in the supplemental).
+We quantitatively evaluate our method on three datasets: (1)~the eight scenes in the \ac{NeRF} dataset \cite{mildenhall2021nerf}, (2)~five real-world scenes from MIPNeRF-360 \cite{barron2022mip}, and (3) our object-centric dataset test split containing 12 objects.
+For synthetic assets we render material-ID maps which provide ground-truth annotations per view.
+For real-world assets we hand-annotate five images per scene (see Suppl.
+Fig. 2).